-The condensed interim consolidated financial statements of the Company for the period ended March 31, 2016 were reviewed, approved and authorized for issue by the Board of Directors on May 30, 2016.
+The condensed interim consolidated financial statements of the Company for the period ended June 30, 2016 were reviewed, approved and authorized for issue by the Board of Directors on August 29, 2016.

-Although the Company has taken steps to verify title to the properties on which it has an interest, in accordance with industry standards for the current stage of exploration of such properties, these procedures do not guarantee the Company's title.
+Although the Company has taken steps to verify title to the properties on which it is conducting exploration and evaluation in which it has an interest, in accordance with industry standards for the current stage of exploration of such properties, these procedures do not guarantee the Company's title.
 Property title may be subject to government licensing requirements or regulations, First Nations claims, unregistered prior agreements, unregistered claims, and non-compliance with regulatory and environmental requirements.

 The Company has a need for equity capital and financing for working capital and exploration and evaluation of its properties.
-Because of continuing operating losses and a working capital deficiency at March 31, 2016, the Company's continuance as a going concern is dependent upon its ability to obtain adequate financing and to reach profitable levels of operation.
+Because of continuing operating losses and a working capital deficiency at June 30, 2016, the Company's continuance as a going concern is dependent upon its ability to obtain adequate financing and to reach profitable levels of operation.
 It is not possible to predict whether financing efforts will be successful or if the Company will attain profitable levels of operations.
 These conditions indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.